 - Capital of the World: The Race to Host the United Nations (companion website with teaching guides, document links, and blog)

-- Independence Hall in American Memory (companion website with teaching and staff development guides, case studies, and documents)
+- Independence Hall in American Memory (companion website with teaching and staff development guides, case studies, and documents).
+New edition forthcoming 2026.

 Ph.D., Temple University (History); Master of Liberal Arts, University of Pennsylvania; Bachelor of Science, Ball State University (Journalism and Political Science).